Squid Proxy - Classic Collector

 /var/log/squid/access.log

 .
-If the access log is disabled then you must enable the access log following these instructions. - Configure an Installed Collector.
-If you have not already done so, install and configure an installed collector for Windows by following the documentation.
+If the access log is disabled, then you must enable the access log following these instructions. - Configure an Installed Collector.
+If you have not already done so, install and configure an installed collector for Windows by referring to this documentation.

 - Configure a Collector.
 Use one of the following Sumo Logic Collector options: